-In our opinion, Shogun Finance Limited's accounts:
+In our opinion the financial statements of Shogun Finance Limited (the 'company'):

-- give a true and fair view of the state of the Company's affairs as at 31 December 2020 and of its profit and cash flows for the year then ended: - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- . give a true and fair view of the state of the company's affairs as at 31 December 2021 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.